nhoizey/nicolas-hoizey.com/src/articles/2017/07/27-so-long-disqus-hello-webmentions/2017-07-27-so-long-disqus-hello-webmentions.md

 Disqus being a third party service, we don't know what our comments become and how Disqus tracks us accross blogs, how [we are becoming the product](http://geek-and-poke.com/geekandpoke/2010/12/21/the-free-model.html).

-{% respimg "geek-and-poke-fremium-model.jpg", "The famous Geek&Poke cartoon with pigs talking about the “free” model." %}
+{% respimg "geek-and-poke-fremium-model.jpg", "The famous Geek&Poke cartoon with pigs talking about the “free” model.", page %}

 I can of course export all comments to keep my own local copy, but it's not as convenient as a true local storage.